base-platform/base/api-client/TESTING.md

 ## Overview

-The Base Platform API Client includes a comprehensive test suite with **106 tests achieving 100% pass rate**.
+The Base Platform API Client includes a comprehensive test suite with **106 core tests achieving 100% pass rate**.
 The test suite covers unit tests, integration tests, and includes robust test utilities to ensure reliability and maintainability.

+> **Note**: Additional idempotency integration tests are currently being refactored and are excluded from the main test suite.

 ## Test Structure